 The message and bottle are now artefacts held by the State Library of NSW:

-HMAS Sydney was positioned to point the aircraft to Darwin.
+HMAS Sydney positioned itself to point the aircraft to Darwin.
 However as Capt.
 Cayley wrote:

 As far as could be judged no corrections were necessary…proof of the wonderfully accurate navigation on the part of the navigators.